polca/premise/docs/cdr_allocation_study_design.md

 - `regional_CDR_share` is the scenario share of residual GHG emissions mitigated by CDR in the IAM region and year.
 - `allocated_CDR` is added as kg input from the regional CDR market.
+- `new_exchange_amount_i` is the compensated biosphere emission amount written back to the transformed dataset for covered positive GHG flows.

-If the regional CDR share is 100 percent, the product receives enough CDR input to compensate the full gross GHG footprint covered by the implementation.
-For example, with the IPCC 2021 GWP100 factor for fossil methane, 1 kg fossil CH4 receives 29.8 kg of CDR market input when the regional share is 100 percent.
+If the regional CDR share is 100 percent, the product receives enough CDR input to compensate the full gross GHG footprint covered by the implementation and the covered positive GHG biosphere exchanges are set to zero.
+For example, with the IPCC 2021 GWP100 factor for fossil methane, 1 kg fossil CH4 receives 29.8 kg of CDR market input and the methane biosphere exchange is reduced to 0 kg when the regional share is 100 percent.

 ## Regional scenario share